mvuorre/funky-firefly/README.md

 quarto render
 ```

-Once the computations are finished the rendered documents are in docs/.
+Once the computations are finished (this will take a long time depending
+on your computer) the rendered documents are in `docs/`.

 ## Contribute